Everything You Need to Know About Pea Protein

 Clean Lean Protein is offered in its natural, unflavored state (Just Natural) and in four traditional flavors (Smooth Vanilla, Rich Chocolate, Real Coffee, Wild Strawberry).
 We also have three Functional Flavors (Chai Turmeric + Maca, Vanilla Matcha, Coffee Coconut + MCTs) providing the additional benefits of centuries old traditional medicine.
 And now it is also available as great tasting bars in Vanilla Almond and Cacao Coconut.

-So go ahead, give peas a chance, and up your protein intake with this delicious, sustainable plant-based protein option.
+Go ahead, give peas a chance!
+Shop our selection of Clean Lean Protein products to level up your protein intake with this delicious, sustainable plant-based protein option.